| Dog is for Long Term When you researched the breed of dog you have

 home.
 This will help to prevent him from being afraid of the

 children, and set the foundation for a good relationship between the children and your dog.
+A quick spot-check to be sure you have all of

 his supplies on hand and ready for him will ensure that you did not forget anything.
 Similar to being ready for a new human member of the family, when you know you